Worlddatascience/DataScienceCohort/README.md

 Project 8 - How to Backtest a Bollinger Bands Strategy

 Project 9 - How to Backtest a Relative Strength index Strategy¶

+Project 10 - How to create a Interactive Dashboard using Python